max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 	Substitute small dwarfs with technical system/solution.

 If SDM does not help reformulate high level TC and IFR using one more "step back from IFR" and repeat SDM steps.

+We could use this reformulation cycle till we find ourself dead end or find the solution.
+In the first case we should reformulate the task
+In the later case we should get to the Mid level design.

 # ...
 Reformulate text above in more appropriate way